MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

    For more information, see [Set-WindowsProductKey.](/powershell/module/dism/set-windowsproductkey)

-- To apply your ePKEA to an offline image usign **DISM /SetProductKey** from Powershell.
+- To apply your ePKEA to an offline image using **DISM /SetProductKey** from PowerShell.

    ```powershell
    Dism /Image:C:\offline /Set-ProductKey:XXXXX-XXXXX-XXXXX-XXXXX-XXXXX